 - Hill's Prescription b/d, prescribed for dogs with canine cognitive function, is similar.
 It adds significant amounts of vitamin E along with microscopic amounts of carnitine and tiny amounts of vitamin C .
-It uses flaxseed to supply omega-3 fatty acids (I believe that their flaxseeds are not even ground, making them totally ineffective).
+It uses flaxseed to supply omega-3 fatty acids (I've been told, but have not verified, that their flaxseeds are not even ground, making them totally ineffective).
 Feed a higher-quality food and add fish oil and an antioxidant supplement to better achieve the goals of this food at lower cost.

 - Dogs with liver disease do not need a diet change unless they are showing signs of hepatic encephalopathy or have a portosystemic shunt.

-- A prescription diet is not needed for dogs with diabetes -- see the K9Nutrition FAQ for more info; also this article that concludes, "Consumption of diets with low carbohydrate, high protein, and moderate fat content may be advantageous for prevention and management of obesity, impaired glucose tolerance, and diabetes in cats and dogs."
-My articles on diabetes will be posted here in November and December 2012 (six months after publication).
-Let me know if you need information before that.
+- A prescription diet is not needed for dogs with diabetes -- see my articles, Canine Diabetes and Diet and Diabetes, for more information.
+Also see Role of diet in the prevention of diabetes and obesity that concludes, "Consumption of diets with low carbohydrate, high protein, and moderate fat content may be advantageous for prevention and management of obesity, impaired glucose tolerance, and diabetes in cats and dogs."

 Wysong has introduced a line of freeze-dried prescription dog food for a variety of conditions.
 These foods can only be ordered through veterinarians.
 Note I don't recommend their Nephreon diet for dogs with kidney disease as it is high in phosphorus.